Acehnese people

-The Acehnese were, for a time, partially Hinduised, as evident from their traditions and the many Sanskrit words in their language.
+For a time, the Acehnese were partially Hinduised, as evident from their traditions and the many Sanskrit words in their language.
 Trade with the Islamic world resulted in the Islamization of the population and gradually displaced older religions practiced by the Acehnese.
 As a result, the Acehnese have been Muslims for many centuries.
 The estimated number of Acehnese ranges between 3,526,000 people to 4.2 million people.

 Traditionally, Acehnese are agriculturists, metal-workers and weavers.
 Traditionally matrilocal, their social organisation is communal.
 They live in gampôngs, which combine to form districts known as mukims.
 The golden era of Acehnese culture began in the 16th century, along with the rise of the Islamic Aceh Sultanate and later reaching its peak in the 17th century.
 Generally, the Acehnese people are regarded as conservative adherents to the Islamic faith and also as militant fighters against the colonial conquest of the Portuguese Empire and the Dutch Empire.

 Aceh came to international attention as being the hardest-hit region of the 2004 Indian Ocean earthquake with 120,000 people dead.

 Origins

 An Acehnese couple is seen with the man girded with a Rencong knife, circa 1939.

 Archaeological evidence show that the earliest inhabitants of Aceh were from the Pleistocene age, where they lived in the west coast of Aceh (Langsa and Aceh Tamiang Regency region) and exhibited Australomelanesoid characteristics.
 They mainly relied on a diet of seafood, including various types of shellfish, as well as land animals.
 The inhabitants are known to have used fire and practiced rituals of burial.

-The migration of the modern-day indigenous tribes, such as the Mantr people and the Lhan people (Proto-Malay), as well as the Chams, Malays and Minangkabau people (Deutero-Malay) who arrived later, formed the pribumi dwellers of Aceh.
+The migration of the modern-day indigenous tribes, such as the Mante people and the Lhan people (Proto-Malay), as well as the Chams, Malays and Minangkabau people (Deutero-Malay) who arrived later, formed the pribumi dwellers of Aceh.
 Foreign ethnic groups, especially Indians, as well as a small amount of Arabs, Persians, Turks, and Portuguese also compromise the ancestry of the Acehnese people.
 The strategic position of Aceh in the northern tip of the Sumatra island for thousands of years has allowed the region to become a haven for trade and inter-marriage of various people groups, namely those involved in the sea trade route from the Middle East to China.